-Report Report Title Rec. number Recommendation Addressee Acceptance WFP remarks 2010/3 Ethics in the United Nations System 2 The executive heads should ensure that the post of head of the ethics office in their respective organizations has ethics qualifications and experience as a requirement, and this should be included in the job description for the post and in the vacancy announcement. Е Accepted WFP supports this recommendation and agrees that these requirements should be included in the relevant job descriptions.
+: REPORTS BY THE JOINT INSPECTION U JNIT RELEVA NT TO THE WOR K OF WFP, 2009-2010 Report Report Title Rec. number Recommendation Addressee Acceptance WFP remarks 2010/3 Ethics in the United Nations System 2 The executive heads should ensure that the post of head of the ethics office in their respective organizations has ethics qualifications and experience as a requirement, and this should be included in the job description for the post and in the vacancy announcement.
+E Accepted WFP supports this recommendation and agrees that these requirements should be included in the relevant job descriptions.
 The current head of the Ethics Office has ethics qualifications and experience.
 2010/3 Ethics in the United Nations System 3 The executive heads should ensure that the vacancy for the appointment of the head of the ethics office in their respective organizations is open to both internal and external candidates on an equal basis, and that the vacancy announcement is widely publicized.
 E Accepted The vacancy for the head of the Ethics Office was widely publicized internally and will be advertised externally in future.
 However, WFP joins other United Nations agencies in the conviction that extensive experience or knowledge of the organization is an advantage in such appointments.
 2010/3 Ethics in the United Nations System 4 The executive heads should ensure that the vacancy announcement for the appointment of the head of the ethics office in their respective organizations is prepared in full consultation with the staff representatives.
-E Under consideration WFP agrees in principle that the ethics function requires the support and participation of the organization's staff, and considers that it is useful for a staff representative to be consulted on the selection of the head of the Ethics Office.
+E Accepted WFP will ensure this recommendation is followed in the future.
 2010/3 Ethics in the United Nations System 5 The executive heads should ensure that a staff representative serves on the appointment board for the selection of the head of the ethics office.
 E Under consideration WFP agrees in principle that the ethics function requires the support and participation of the organization's staff, and considers that it is useful for a staff representative to be consulted in the selection of the head of the Ethics Office.
-2010/3 Ethics in the United Nations System L Under consideration WFP understands that term limits provide the head of the Ethics Office with operational independence, especially when called on to make difficult judgement calls.
-Currently there are no term limits for the head of the Ethics Office in WFP.
-2010/3 L The Ethics Office submits an annual report to the United Nations Ethics Committee in keeping with Secretary-General's bulletin (SGB) 2007/11, and provides a summary of the report in the WFP Annual Report submitted to the Executive Board at the Annual Session.
+2010/3 Ethics in the United Nations System 6 The legislative bodies should direct their respective executive heads to apply term limits to the appointment of the head of the ethics office, which should be a non renewable appointment of seven years, or no more than two consecutive appointments of four or five years, with no possibility of re-employment by the same organization.
+L Under review by the informal Working Group on JIU matters established by the Executive Board Bureau to follow up on JIU recommendations pertaining to the Board.